-A total of eight priority (those rated as 'extreme' and 'high') climate change risks were identified from the available climate change projection data for the SIMTA proposal.
+A total of eight priority climate change risks, including those rated as 'extreme' and 'high' were identified from available climate change projection data for the SIMTA proposal.
 These risks were subject to a desktop review of applicable adaptation measures which could reduce the potential risk level over the life of the SIMTA proposal.
 Adaptation measures considered for risk reduction included existing and potential controls.